Debra Kolste: Political career

 In 2012, Kolste announced she would be a candidate for Wisconsin State Assembly in the Janesville-based 44th assembly district.
 She hoped to challenge incumbent first-term Republican state representative Joe Knilans in the general election.
 First, however, she had to surmount the crowded Democratic primary field, which included city councilmember Sam Liebert, school board member Kevin Murray, and former city councilmember Yuri Rashkin.
 In the August primary, she prevailed with 42% of the vote.
 The general election dealt with the issues of a mining bill, which may have had an impact on the Janesville economy, and the state's implementation of the federal Affordable Care Act.
 Kolste went on to win a substantial victory over Knilans in the general election, with 61% of the vote.
 Kolste won reelection in 2014 and was unopposed in 2016 and 2018.

 In February 2020, Kolste announced she would retire from the Assembly at the end of the 2019–2020 term.
 Kolste endorsed her friend, Sue Conley, to replace her in the Assembly, and Conley was elected later that year.
 Tragically, Kolste's husband, Rex, died unexpectedly two months after she announced her retirement.

 Personal life and family

-Debra Ann Babl took the name Kolste when she married Dr. Rex J. Kolste, who she met while they were both undergraduate students at the University of Nebraska.
+Debra Ann Babl took the name Kolste when she married Dr. Rex J. Kolste, who she met while they were both undergraduate students at the University of Nebraska–Lincoln.
 Dr. Kolste, at age 66, died of a heart attack in April 2020.
 Rex had suffered his first heart attack at age 50, in 2004, after which they began recreational biking and practiced yoga.
 From her marriage with Dr. Kolste, Deb has three adult children, Drew, Ali, and Tori, and three grandchildren.
 She resides in Janesville, Wisconsin.